SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 > - The settings at library level override the settings at web, site or tenant level
 > - The current configuration is cached, so changes are not immediately visible

+## Additional Considerations
+<a name="sectionSection22"> </a>

+We'll gradually introduce more customization options for "modern" list and library experiences.
+This introduction will be aligned with the release of additional SharePoint framework capabilities.
+Currently there's no exact schedule available, but note that we'll be updating the "modern" experience articles whenever new capabilities are being released.

 ## Additional resources
 <a name="bk_addresources"> </a>